woodpjames/CS1632_Spring2021/course-info.md

 same mistakes on your deliverables.
 Since exercises are unscored, you are free to discuss them with your classmates, including sharing each other's code.

-Exercises will be released on Mondays in class and will be due on the following Wednesday at the end of class.
+Exercises will be **released on Mondays** in class and will be due on the following Wednesday at the end of class.
 You will be given time in-class on Monday to complete it and if you don't, you can keep working on it until Wednesday.
 On Wednesday, we will discuss the exercise and you will have a chance to ask questions if you had any difficulties.
-You can finish up and submit at end-of-class Wednesday.
+You can finish up and **submit by Wednesday night**.

 * **Exercise 0:** Java assessment exercise
 * **Exercises 1-5:** Exercises that prepare you for the corresponding deliverable